-The effect of the newly identified risks shall be evaluated on the benefit-risk ratio of the therapeutic goods and subsequent risk minimization actions shall be initiated by registration holders.
-The information should be promptly communicated to NPC, DRAP.
+The effect of the newly identified risks shall be evaluated on the benefitrisk ratio of the therapeutic goods and subsequent risk minimization actions shall be initiated by registration holders.
+The information should be promptly communicated to NPC, DRAP and to PRAEC through communication letters or email along with all justification on the official mailing and email address.

 8.4.6.
-Exchange of Information:
+Exchange of Information